invisibleroads/invisibleroads-tutorials/life-languages-communicate.rst

-    having too many decision makers causes confusion = donde manda capitán, no manda marinero people will rob you blind if you let them = cría cuervos y te sacarán los ojos
+    having too many decision makers causes confusion = donde manda capitán, no manda marinero people will rob you blind if you let them = cría cuervos y te sacarán los ojos do not put off for tomorrow what you can do today = no deja para mañana lo que puedas hacer hoy a tree that grows crooked will never straighten its branches = árbol que crece torcido jamás su rama endereza

 French